Using renewable energy to mitigate rising inflation and supply insecurity

 Europe is facing record fuel prices.
 Worse still, the security of our energy supply is in doubt.
 Fortunately, more and more countries are showing it is cheaper to generate electricity from newly installed solar and wind farms than from existing coal-fired and natural gas-fired power plants that have already reached the end of their economic life.
 Equities from the renewable energy sector can therefore be seen from a new perspective.

-Text: Daniel Fauser and Gerhard Wagner
+Text: Daniel Fauser and Dr Gerhard Wagner

 The massive increase in fuel prices has made it cheaper to generate electricity with newly installed solar and wind farms.